The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-Six of the remaining transitional disks in the GAPlanetS sample have previous reports of planetary, brown dwarf, or stellar mass companions from NIR high-contrast imagery, a sub-mm point source interpreted as evidence of a circum\textbf{secondary} disk, or a so-called ALMA ``velocity-kink" indicative of possible inflow onto an embedded planet \citep[e.g.,][]{Rabago2021}.
-In each case, the reported location of the planet candidate(s) is given in Table \ref{tab:objects} and shown in the KLIPed images \textit{at the literature detection epoch}.
-True companions will in most cases have undergone orbital motion since this original detection epoch.
+Six of the remaining transitional disks in the GAPlanetS sample have previous reports of planetary, brown dwarf, or stellar-mass companions from NIR high-contrast imagery, a sub-mm point-source interpreted as evidence of a circum\textit{secondary} disk, or a so-called ALMA ``velocity-kink" indicative of possible inflow onto an embedded planet \citep[e.g.,][]{Rabago2021}.
+In each case, the reported location of the planet candidate(s) at the literature detection epoch is given in Table \ref{tab:objects} and shown in all KLIPed images of the system.
+True companions will in most cases have undergone some small amount of orbital motion since this original detection epoch.

-Three of the companions - HD100546, HD169142, and SAO206462 - have previously-reported planet candidates at low to moderate separation ($<0\farcs5$) from the central star.
-H$\alpha$, Continuum, and ASDI images for all epochs of HD169142 are shown in Figure \ref{fig:hd169142} as a demonstration of the complexity of assessing protoplanet candidates.
-The contrast curves for all epochs of these three objects are shown in Figure \ref{fig:closecandctrst}.
+Three of the companions - HD~100546, HD~169142, and SAO~206462 - have previously reported planet candidates at low to moderate separation ($<0\farcs5$) from the central star.
+H$\alpha$, continuum, and ASDI images for all epochs of HD~169142 are shown in Figure \ref{fig:hd169142} in order to demonstrate the difficulty of assessing protoplanet candidates in highly morphologically complex systems, while the other two objects' reductions are shown in Appendix \ref{sec:allepochs}.
+The contrast curves for all HD~100546, HD~169142, and SAO~206462 epochs are shown in Figure \ref{fig:closecandctrst}.

-The remaining three objects - TW Hya, HD100453, and CS Cha - have more distant ($>$0$\farcs$5) known or candidate companions. \texttt{PyKLIP} ASDI reductions for the highest contrast epochs of these objects are shown in Figure \ref{fig:widecomp_zoom}.
-Contrast curves for all epochs are given in Figure \ref{fig:widectrsts}.
+The remaining three objects - TW~Hya, HD~100453, and CS~Cha - have more distant ($>$0$\farcs$5) known or candidate companions, of which only HD~100453~B is recovered in GAPlanetS imagery. \texttt{PyKLIP} ASDI reductions for the highest-contrast epochs of these objects are shown in Figure \ref{fig:widecomp_zoom}.
+Optimized imagery of the inner regions of these three systems is shown in Appendix \ref{sec:allepochs}.
+Contrast curves for all TW~Hya, HD~100453, and CS~Cha epochs are given in Figure \ref{fig:widectrsts}.

-\subsubsection{HD 169142}
+\subsubsection{HD~169142}